 N.D. men charged in theft of about $8,700 worth of grain

-FARGO -- Two men from Wheatland, N.D., are accused in Cass County District Court of taking about $8,700 worth of grain that didn’t belong to them from a storage bin at a seed company in Wheatland, 31 miles west of Fargo.
+FARGO—Two men from Wheatland face charges in Cass County District Court connected to the theft of about $8,700 worth of grain from a bin at a grain storage company in Wheatland, 31 miles west of Fargo.

 Keith A. Strand is charged with one count of theft, while Chad M. Swanson is charged with one count of conspiracy to commit theft.